The Cottage living space (beds/bath/living room/kitchen) is all on one floor.

-The Cottage living room with fireplace and river views.
+The living room with fireplace & river views is furnished in 18th-century style.

 The Cottage bathroom has a combination tub/shower.